 Du Wanderst worauf du dich Bettest

-You walk on what you make your bed.
+You walk on what you sleep on

 2. Stuff with newspaper and let dry at room temperature.